Duhyadi/Deleterious-alleles-in-landraces-of-maize/README.md

 * `Nuevos_final.ped` .- This is the ped file obtained from dryad.
 * `Nuevos_final26mar.vcf` .- This is the file resulting from the combination of the previous files using plink v1.90b6.9

+##### Note for plink

+It is important to mention that the command used in plink "does not run in the versions 1.7 and 2".

 ### `/Bin/`

 It will contain the scripts developed from August to December 2019.
+At this moment I only have one script.

+* `1.Transformation_to_vcf.sh`.- transformation of ped and map files to vcf.

 ### `/Meta/`